Solvita Āboltiņa

 Solvita Āboltiņa (née Mellupe; born 19 February 1963) is a Latvian politician who was Speaker of the Saeima from 2010 until 2014.

 Early life

-She graduated from Riga Secondary School No. 5, a German language immersion school in 1981, and from the Faculty of Law at the Latvian State University in 1986.
+Solvita Āboltiņa graduated from Riga Secondary School No. 5, a German language immersion school in 1981, and from the Faculty of Law at the Latvian State University in 1986.

 Political career

-She is the leader of Unity, Latvia's largest centre-right party and partner in the current coalition government.
-Despite being the leader of the largest governing party, she has never been the Prime Minister of Latvia.
-She has been a deputy of the Saeima since November 7, 2006.
+Āboltiņa entered politics in 2001.
+She became a deputy of the Saeima on November 7, 2006.
 In November 2014 after a parliamentary election she was replaced as the speaker and appointed chairwoman of the National Security Committee of the Saeima.
-She caused controversy after being 'struck off' the Unity list of candidates by electors at the 2014 election.
-Such an outcome is possible for any candidate under Latvia's method of proportional representation.
-As a result, she was not returned as a member of the Saeima and elected Unity member Jānis Junkurs forfeited his mandate to allow the party President to continue to sit in parliament.
+She was struck off the Unity list of candidates by electors at the 2014 election.
+As a result, she did not return to the Saeima and Unity member Jānis Junkurs forfeited his mandate to allow the party President to continue to sit in parliament.